-Approved by the AIS Board of Directors, January 19, 2021
+Approved by the AIS Board of Directors, January 19, 2021 Revisions approved by the AIS Board of Directors, May 25, 2022

 Being appointed a judge of the American Iris Society is a distinct privilege.
-Being a judge means accepting the responsibility of serving the American Iris Society (AIS) and the gardening public which relies on the selection of iris made by the judges.
+Being a judge means accepting the responsibility of serving the American Iris Society (AIS) and the gardening public which relies on the selection of irises made by the judges.
 No AIS member should accept an appointment as a judge without understanding the duties and responsibilities of that position.
 The judge must be willing to give time and sometimes spend money in an effort to be informed and qualified and to fulfill the duties of a judge.
 Judges should be willing to follow all rules and responsibilities concerning AIS judges or not accept appointment as a judge.